brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 1. **Leaders, fillers, and killers.**

     - _Leaders_ are the must-have features that get a customer to buy a product.
 These are usually the features with the highest WTP.
-You must include them and you design product offerings around them.
+You must include them, and you design product offerings around them.
     - _Fillers_ are features of moderate importance, but they are nice-to-haves, and not enough by themselves to get someone to buy.
     - _Killers_ are features customers don't want at all: in fact, they are features that may kill the deal if the customer is forced to pay for them.
 These should be eliminated entirely from the product.
 You can usually identify a killer by looking for features that are (a) valued by less than 20% of customers and (b) not valued at all by more than 20% of customers